kdeldycke/kevin-deldycke-blog/content/2012/merging-git-outdated-subversion-fork.md

 Especially when you have to quickly add loads of customizations on a tight schedule.

-Months later, the tainted copy residing in SVN starts rotting, stucked with its customizations in an old version of the module.
+Months later, the tainted copy residing in SVN starts rotting, stuck with its customizations in an old version of the module.
 Meanwhile, the original module was updated at a fast pace and kept all its freshness and purity.
 It's time to reconcile the two versions and backport commits from Git to Subversion.
 The